dcuartielles/temperature_chamber/README.md

 # Temperature Chamber
 The Temperature Chamber is a complete system for benchmark testing and stress-testing electronic boards in a controlled thermal environment.
 It combines accessible hardware, advanced firmware, and a Python-based desktop application to achieve precise temperature control, test execution, and real-time monitoring.
 The system is designed to standardize thermal testing while prioritizing accessibility and replicability with cost-effective, off-the-shelf components.

-## Key Use Case
-The goal of this chamber is to create a standardised mechanism as well as a benchmark to measure boards against.
-The chamber is a tool for answering questions like "How long can a board operate at 60°C before failure?"
-It prioritizes accessibility and replicability by using cost-effective, off-the-shelf components.

 ---

 ## Hardware